amperity/amperity-docs/shared/terms.rst

 ..
 The following group of terms are general.
 Use these in the glossary (always!) and use them as the first-level overview of concepts, sections, and other whatnots across the documentation.

-**Active Campaign**
+**ActiveCampaign**

 .. term-active-campaign-start

-Active Campaign is an automation platform for ecommerce, business-to-consumer, and business-to-business that helps you use email and SMS marketing to reach, nurture, convert, and grow your customer base.
+ActiveCampaign is an automation platform for ecommerce, business-to-consumer, and business-to-business that helps you use email and SMS marketing to reach, nurture, convert, and grow your customer base.

 .. term-active-campaign-end